cocotb/cocotb/CONTRIBUTING.md

 First, [set up your development environment](#setting-up-a-development-environment).

 Our tests are managed by `tox`, which runs both `pytest` tests and our system of makefiles.
-The regression does not end on the first failure, but continues until all tests in the `test` and `example` directories have been run.
+The regression does not end on the first failure, but continues until all tests in the `/tests` and `/examples` directories have been run.

 To run the tests locally with `tox`, you will need to select an appropriate test environment.
 Valid test environments are formatted as `{your python version}-{your OS}`.